liberland/Constitution/Liberland-constitution.md

 ### ARTICLE XII: INTERESTS OF VULNERABLE PERSONS

-### THE INTERESTS OF MINORS AND PERSONS LACKING MENTAL CAPACITY SHALL BE SECURED
+#### THE INTERESTS AND RIGHTS OF MINORS AND PERSONS LACKING MENTAL CAPACITY SHALL BE SECURED

 * **§XII.1.** No Person shall be declared to be lacking mental capacity unless by an order issued by the Civil Court under relevant laws passed by the Assembly; all Persons declared to be lacking mental capacity shall be appointed a Guardian by the Court; any order declaring a Person to be lacking mental capacity shall automatically expire within three years; after the expiration such Person shall be deemed to have regained metal capacity unless the Court renews its order; the relevance of any order in such matter may be challenged by the Person concerned or his or her Guardian once in every six months before it expires.
 * **§XII.2.** No Minors or those who lack mental capacity shall be subjected to any form of treatment without either the express and informed consent of their Guardian or with their own consent where allowed by law unless under exigent circumstances where neither the Guardian nor the patient is capable of consenting; a Guardian's decision shall be capable of being overridden by an order of the Civil Court where it is proved to the satisfaction of the Civil Court that the decision in question is not in the best interest of the patient and the treatment is essential for his or her life or designed to prevent any serious permanent injury; nor shall Minors and those who lack mental capacity be subjected to any permanent and/or harmful treatment which is not medically necessary.